 (check out how I solved our other Boob Light problem

 with a beautiful makeover.)

 Goose neck lights are awesome and I knew I wanted them over the sink.
 I love how they look, and the graceful curve is a nice visual relief to all the angles of the open beam ceiling.

 The industrial nature of these lights looks perfect in our classic kitchen.
 Can you see why they’re one of my favorite features in my kitchen?

-No kitchen renovation would be complete without under-cabinet lights.
+No kitchen renovation these days would be complete without under-cabinet lights.
 After tons of research and reading online reviews until my eyes crossed I chose these LightKiwi Dimmable LED lights.

 The lights come in kits that can be daisy chained together and plugged into a wall.
 Or you can do like us and wire them to a transformer with a master dimmer.

 I love that they have a shield to protect the bulbs and it gives some moisture protection from the coffee pot or steam from the stove.
 If you are in the market for under-cabinet lights, these are what you want.
 You can see a few other options below.